syncfusion-content/xamarin-docs/Xamarin/Calendar/How-To.md

 ## How to perform an operation when changing the ViewMode?

-User Defined Operation can be performed using [OnViewModeChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~OnViewModeChanged.html) event while changing the `ViewMode`.
-This event returns the details about the different ViewMode of the `Calendar` using the Property of the [ViewModeChangedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.ViewModeChangedEventArgs.html) .
+User-Defined Operation can be performed using the [OnViewModeChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~OnViewModeChanged.html) event when changing the `ViewMode`.
+This event returns the details about the different ViewMode of the `Calendar` using the Property of [ViewModeChangedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.ViewModeChangedEventArgs.html).
 <table>
 <tr>
 <th>Members</th>